MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_gen_mtable.rst

 If a row exists but its *value* is not unique in the reference column, an *iterable* is returned.
 An *iterable* supports the length :literal:`#` operator to retrieve the number of rows with the same *value*, the indexing operator :literal:`[]` waiting for a count :math:`n` to retrieve the :math:`n`-th row from the start with that *value*, and the iterator :literal:`ipairs` to use with generic :literal:`for` loops.

+The returned *iterable* is in practice a proxy, i.e.~a fake intermediate object that emulates the expected behavior, and any attempt to access the proxy in another manner should raise a runtime error.

 **Note:** Compared to the sequence, the indexing operator :literal:`[]` and the method :literal:`:index_of` of the mtable always interprets a *number* as a (relative) row index.
 To find a row from a :math:`s`-position [m] in the mtable if the column exists, use the functions :literal:`lsearch` or :literal:`bsearch` (if they are monotonic) from the :doc:`utility <mad_mod_miscfuns>` module.

+The following example shows how to access to the rows through indexing and the *iterable*:

 .. code-block::